dnc77/dev-mq5/gannswing/readme.md

 These are the available options for the Gann Swing chart indicator:

+### Indicator label

+Defines the label to use for the indicator data.

 ### [filter] bars per swing

 This adds a filter to the swing chart to not swing until a number of consecutive swings have been reached.
 In other words, if the filter is set to 2, the swing will only happen whenever two consecutive bars swing up.
 This has to be a number greater than 0.